AndiEcker/LmmsPrjMngr/readme.txt

 ------------

-On Linux: copy the the files LmmsPrjMngrMain.py and app_const.py to your machine and make shure you have python, pyqt and the Qt runtime installed.
+On Linux: copy the the files LmmsPrjMngrMain.py and app_const.py to your machine and make shure you have python 2.5 or higher, PyQt4 and the Qt runtime or SDK installed.
 Execute the tool with the following command line: python LmmsPrjMngrMain.py [options] [command line args]

-On Windows: copy the dist folder to your machine and execute the tool with following command line:
+On Windows: copy the win-exe-Vx.x subfolder to your machine and execute the tool with following command line:
    LmmsPrjMngr.exe [options] [command line args]